Kidney stone types

 Crystals make stones and their names signify the kidney stone types.
 Here are the names of the crystals that make the stones: CAOX, Calcium Oxalate; CAP, Calcium phosphate; UA, Uric Acid; Cystine; Struvite.

-The wedges on my pie chart show the relative abundances of the kidney stone types in our large population of stone forming patients.
+The wedges on my pie chart show the relative abundances of stone types in our large population of stone forming patients.
 Calcium oxalate stones predominate by a wide margin in our clinic and in all others I know of.

 Being a bold and rather large graphic, the featured picture does what I intended, brings the main facts into view as, at a circus, the great animals and the small animals circle the ring by way of an introduction.
 Come.
 I will show you all the common stones, like at a fashion show, or a circus parade.
 You can watch as they go by and remind yourself, or wonder, which ones might have been yours.